Gerard Hutch trial: Verdict due in high-profile case

 They pleaded not guilty to lesser charges related to the murder.

-The judgements are due to be delivered on Monday morning by the three-judge panel of Ms Justice Tara Burns and judges Sarah Berkeley and Grainne Malone.
+The judgements are to be delivered by the three-judge panel of Ms Justice Tara Burns and judges Sarah Berkeley and Grainne Malone.